 So why are so few lithium car batteries recycled?
 In short, because it takes a lot of time, money and effort.
 Unlike lead batteries, there’s no standardization when it comes to lithium car batteries.
 They often vary in size, shape and component ratios from one manufacturer to another.
 Each one, therefore, needs to be broken down in a different matter, creating a highly labor- and energy-intensive process.
 Making matters worse, battery packs are not designed to be disassembled.
 They can contain several thousand individual battery cells plus a complex system of circuitry and sensors.
 All of these components are tight packed together and secured in a plastic or aluminum case.

-So, are EV batteries bad for the environment?
+In conclusion, are EV batteries bad for the environment?

 Environmentally speaking, electric vehicle batteries are far from perfect: assembling them depletes the earth of its natural resources, manufacturing them is energy-intensive, charging them requires dirty energy, recycling them is nearly impossible.